Diffusion Probabilistic model (DPM), Variational Diffusion Model

 Network Architecture

-For the Encoder, UNet like CNN image to image model to add noise but we can add Attention Mechanism between during later compression/decompression stages such as Cross-Attention and image patches.
+UNet like CNN image to image model is used as the reverse denoiser, often with Attention Mechanism during later compression/decompression stages such as Cross-Attention and image patches.
 Diffusion uses Positional Embedding for each time step. which prevents effective extrapolation like transformer do not.

 Diffusion Model Notion